-You should have a screening assessment using a Checklist Tool within 14 days of requesting one from your CCG.
-If you need a full assessment using a Decision Support Tool, this should be done and a decision made by the CCG within 28 days of them receiving the completed

-Checklist Tool, or being told you need a full assessment (whichever happened first).
+In England, you should have a screening assessment using a Checklist Tool within 14 days of asking for one from your ICB.
+If you need a full assessment using a DST, this should be done and a decision made by the ICB within 28 days of them receiving the completed Checklist Tool, or being told you need a full assessment (whichever happened first).